blocklessnetwork/blockless-docs/src/pages/run-a-node/register-avs.md

 This guide is broken down into two parts.

 1. Setting up an EigenLayer Operator
-2. Registering the Operator for Blockless AVS
+2. Opt In / Opt Out the Operator for Blockless AVS

 You may skip part 1 if you already have an Operator registered with EigenLayer Holskey.

-## From Scratch Operator setup
+## Setting up an EigenLayer Operator

 * Follow EigenLayer guide and Install EigenLayer CLI
 * Generate ECDSA and BLS keypair using the following command